alexeynl/BrowserExtensionStreamAudio/README.md

 3. In the address bar open the page: about:addons
 4. On the right from "Manage Your Extensions" click on gear button and chose "Install Add-on from file".
-5. Choose downloaded *.xpi extension package.
+5. Choose downloaded *.xpi extension package from you file system.

 # Based on